4 Micro-Finance-Habits To Transform Your Financial Future

 Living below your means

 Whatever you call it, it doesn’t matter, it’s what it gives you is more important.
 That, by the way, is a level of freedom.
 Before you choose to purchase that thing, just question why you want it in the first place.
-Even if you question it and buy it anyway, it gets you in the habit of questioning your purchases, which is the first micro-habit to adopt.
+Even if you question it and buy it anyway, it gets you into the micro-habit of questioning your purchases, which is the first micro-habit to adopt.

 If you are buying something for the sole reason of putting it on social media, consider not buying that thing.